theatlantic/citylab-data/citylab-congress/methodology.md

 CityLab has unveiled a new model for understanding congressional districts in terms of density, the CityLab Congressional Density Index (CDI).
 This model classifies every congressional district by the density of its neighborhoods using a machine-learning algorithm.

+I wrote about the takeaway from the model with Richard Florida [here](https://www.citylab.com/equity/2018/10/midterm-election-data-suburban-voters/572137/), including graphics and an interactive.

 This article explains how we calculated the model.
 You can download our classification for each congressional district [here](https://github.com/theatlantic/citylab-data/blob/master/citylab-congress/citylab_cdi.csv) (plus the [column layout](https://github.com/theatlantic/citylab-data/blob/master/citylab-congress/cdi_columns.md)), and download the R code used to calculate the model [here](https://github.com/theatlantic/citylab-data/tree/master/citylab-congress).

 The premise: start with Census tracts